 World Hijab Day

-Hijab is actually the Arabic word literally meaning, ‘to cover' or a ‘barrier’, and a word that you’ll sometimes see used to refer to the head-coverings worn by Muslim women.
+Hijab is actually the Arabic word literally meaning, ‘to cover' or 'a barrier’, and a word that you’ll sometimes see used interchangeably to refer to head-coverings worn by Muslim women.
 Of course, it’s worth considering that the style of the adornment varies according to different cultures, different regions and the preferences of the women wearing them.

-However, the hijab has become focal attention in some parts of the world, by the Muslim and the Non-Muslim worlds alike, and sometimes not the good kind.
+Muslim women's head-covering has become focal attention in some parts of the world, by the Muslim and the Non-Muslim worlds alike, and sometimes not the good kind.
 It’s a concept that’s often misunderstood or not understood at all by some people and this becomes unacceptable when it contributes to bullying, discrimination or any forms of abuse.
-This is why the 1st February celebrates and raises attention about the hijab on World Hijab Day because it’s an opportunity to understand the misunderstood.
+This is why the 1st of February celebrates and raises attention about the headscarf on World Hijab Day because it’s an opportunity to understand the misunderstood.

-First of all, let’s get this straight - I don’t wear the hijab ‘to preserve my beauty from the gazes of strange men’.
+Second of all, let’s get this straight - I don’t wear a headscarf ‘to preserve my beauty from the gazes of strange men’.
 To be honest, I couldn’t care less about what a man thinks I should wear.
 I wear it for me - it's personal.
 You could say I’m quite selfish.
-I wear it to manage which parts I choose to display in public and which parts I choose to keep private.
+I wear it to manage which parts of my body I choose to display in public and which parts of my body I choose to keep private.

-On top of all that, there’s no point in denying that wearing a hijab is not a choice for some women out there in the world, as it is for me.
-Such women are restricted by their societal, cultural and political values and are forced to adorn the hijab and this is not something I, nor my religion, stand for.
+On top of all that, there’s no point in denying that wearing a headscarf is not a choice for some women out there in the world, as it is for me.
+Such women are restricted by their societal, cultural and political values and are forced to adorn the headscarf and this is not something I, nor my religion, stand for.